irizvanoghlu/Avantus/README.md

     or a corresponding shell/terminal/console/prompt, in **administrator mode**
    >You will need administrator access on your computer.

-   *Refer to step [7](#Create-Python-3.6-environment) for more guidance on which prompt to open.*
+   *Refer to step [7](#Create-Python-environment) for more guidance on which prompt to open.*

 6. #### Navigate to your "dervet" folder.
    This is the location of the repository or downloaded folder on your local computer.

-7. #### Create Python 3.6 environment
+7. #### Create Python environment
-    We give the user 2 paths to create a python environment.
+    We give the user 2 paths to create a python environment for python 3.6.10.
    >Most Windows users have success with the Conda path.

     Each path results in a siloed python environment, but with different properties.